bartholomews/fsclient/README.md

       )
       .body

-  implicit val accessToken: AccessTokenSigner = maybeToken.getOrElse(dealWithIt)
+  implicit val accessTokenSigner: AccessTokenSigner = maybeToken.getOrElse(dealWithIt)

   // 5.
 Use the access token
   // an empty request with client `User-Agent` header